Trees for Villagers

-The project would be implemented in 3 Van Panchyats in Ramgarh block as Nathuakhan (12 ha), Bareth (20 ha) and Meora (10 ha) ranges of Nainital district, Uttarakhand, India.
-All three locations form the sub-tropical forest belt.
+The plantation project for 50,000 saplings is being implemented amongst 4 Van Panchayats (Forest Councils) in Ramgarh block as Bareth, Meora, Nathuakhan and Satkhol ranges of Nainital district, Uttarakhand, India.
+The forest ranges from the sub-tropical forest habitat.

-The state earns most of its revenue from the tourism sector.
+This Himalayan state earns most of its revenue from the tourism sector.
 Frequent disasters like landslides and cloudbursts have led to various obstructions in the tourism sector mentions Business Standard in it’s 29th September 2013 article, which restricts the ample job opportunities for the people.
-The state faces various in development of the tourism sector and one of them is the threat of impending disaster, as reported by Hindustan Times on September 27th, 2018, making conservation of forests extremely important in the state.
-To support sustainable agriculture in the hills six ha of forest is required for one ha of agriculture as mentioned by Nehal A. Farooquee and R. K. Maikhuri in their journal article Role of the State on Forests: Case of Uttarakhand.
-The communities are aware of the wealth of this forest due to which they, especially the women had initiated the Chipko Movement, one of it’s kind in forest conservation in India.
-A study by TERI University mentions the importance of forests in hydrological services, carbon sequestration and storage, pollination services for agriculture and also the overuse of the resources for livelihood requirements of the local community, making plantation of trees extremely important for the local community and the ecology of the area.
+The state faces various threats in the development of the tourism and agriculture sector, major being impending disaster, as reported by Hindustan Times on September 27th, 2018.
+All these issues make forests extremely important in this Himalayan state.
+A study by TERI University mentions the importance of forests in hydrological services, carbon sequestration and storage, pollination services for agriculture and also the overuse of the resources for livelihood requirements of the local community, making plantation of valued native trees extremely important for the local community and the ecology of the area.